Why Agricultural Trade Matters: Lessons from WRDLS

 He pointed to rice and cotton (two of Arkansas’s most important crops) as particularly vulnerable due to their reliance on global markets and exposure to unfair competition.

 Panelists echoed that trade decisions made far from the farm ripple quickly through rural America.
-Former Deputy U.S. Trade Representative Ambassador Darcy Vetter emphasized that uncertainty alone can tighten markets, often before any tariff is imposed, by raising transaction costs and delaying investment.
+Former Deputy U.S. Trade Representative Ambassador Darci Vetter emphasized that uncertainty alone can tighten markets, often before any tariff is imposed, by raising transaction costs and delaying investment.

-Agricultural economist Andrew Muhammad reinforced that global trade flows shape local outcomes, particularly for export‑dependent sectors like cotton, where most U.S. production is sold overseas.
+Agricultural economist Dr. Andrew Muhammad reinforced that global trade flows shape local outcomes, particularly for export‑dependent sectors like cotton, where most U.S. production is sold overseas.

 Investing in Students and the Future